-From age 9 on it is recommended that everyone eat three servings of dairy each day, but until then, it varies.
-The following is National Dairy Council’s breakdown of the 2020-25 Dietary Guidelines for each stage of life, infancy through adolescence.
+From age 9 on, it is recommended that everyone eat three servings of dairy each day.
+Until then, it varies.
+The following is the National Dairy Council’s breakdown of the 2020-25 Dietary Guidelines for each life stage from infancy through adolescence.

-Dairy During Infancy and Toddlerhood
+Dairy During Infancy & Toddlerhood

 Dairy supports child nutrition starting in infancy and toddlerhood.
 At about 6 months, infants should be introduced to nutrient-rich, developmentally appropriate foods to complement human milk or iron-fortified formula to ensure adequate nutrition.

-- Dairy products are a good source of calcium, and vitamin D-fortified milk is a good source of vitamin D.
+- Vitamin D-fortified milk is a good source of vitamin D.

-Dairy During Childhood and Adolescence
+Dairy During Childhood & Adolescence

 - This is a key time to deliver high-quality nutrition.

-Grade Schoolers and Early Adolescents 6-13 Years Old:
+Grade Schoolers & Early Adolescents Ages 6-13:

-- This stage is about supplying necessary nutrition for a crucial life chapter.
+- This stage is about supplying the necessary nutrition for a crucial life chapter.
 Adolescence is a unique growth period, making nutritious food choices important.

-- The gap between the amount of dairy foods recommended and actually eaten widens as children age.
-Teen girls are especially vulnerable to falling short of their vitamin B12 and bone-building nutrient needs.
+- The gap between the number of dairy foods recommended and actually eaten widens as children age.
+As a result, teen girls are especially vulnerable to falling short of their vitamin B12 and bone-building nutrient needs.

-Dairy During Pregnancy and Lactation
+Dairy During Pregnancy & Lactation

-- As excellent sources of vitamin B12, dairy foods help support a healthy pregnancy and may help prevent vitamin B12 deficiency in infants which can lead to permanent neurological damage.
+During pregnancy and breastfeeding, nutrition supports the baby’s brain development.
+Therefore, higher amounts of some nutrients are needed, including vitamin B12, iodine, and choline.
+As excellent sources of vitamin B12, dairy foods support a healthy pregnancy.
+In addition, they may prevent vitamin B12 deficiency in infants which can lead to permanent neurological damage.